nikolskiy/python-grpc-mutual-tls-auth/README.md

 default.

-[Secure gRPC with TLS/SSL](https://bbengfort.github.io/programmer/2017/03/03/secure-grpc.html) - useful article but it still did not answer all confusion about tls certs.
+[Secure gRPC with TLS/SSL](https://bbengfort.github.io/programmer/2017/03/03/secure-grpc.html) - useful article but it still doesn't clarify confusion about tls certs.

 [Using SSL with gRPC in Python](https://www.sandtable.com/using-ssl-with-grpc-in-python/comment-page-1/) - doesn't talk about mutual tls authentication but has interesting sections on metadata and compression.